 Himalayan treks are the most cherished memories for the traveled and seasoned folk.
-The mysticism attached to the hills, the aura of the unknown and the joy in watching places unfold into often contrary views make the Himalayan folds very appealing to those that want to connect with nature!
-The trails are insanely beautiful, the views you earn make themselves worth the sweat and you’ll be glad to have seen what many few get to experience!
+The mysticism attached to the hills, the aura of the unknown, and the joy in watching places unfold into often contrary views make the Himalayan folds very appealing to those that want to connect with nature!
+The trails are insanely beautiful, the views you earn will make themselves worth the sweat and you’ll be glad to have seen what many few get to experience!

 Building on from how to trek in the Himalayas and also having discussed the sister state of Uttarakhand.
-We will be deep diving into the Himachal Pradesh landscape below.
-The Himachali treks are a sight to behold and of course, there’s a reason folks tend to flock towards Himachal Pradesh.
+We will be deep-diving into the Himachal Pradesh landscape below.
+The Himachali treks are a sight to behold, and of course, there’s a reason folks tend to flock towards Himachal Pradesh.
 Words are never sufficient to describe the places where few have set foot and must be experienced for yourself.
 Here, we attempt to ease you in and prepare you for what’s to be expected!

 Do not forget to check out our article on easy treks in Uttarakhand.

 We have chosen beginner level treks in Himachal Pradesh that are doable by most and provide the biggest bang-for-your-buck.
 From views to accomplishments, from campsites to the trek itself – we have covered it all!

 Connectivity in Himachal Pradesh